3'(2'),5'-bisphosphate nucleotidase

+It also hydrolyses 3'-phosphoadenosine-5'-phosphosulfate to 5'-adenylyl sulfate, which has a role in the incorporation of sulfate in metabolism.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is adenosine-3′(2′),5′-bisphosphate 3′(2′)-phosphohydrolase.
 Other names in common use include phosphoadenylate 3′-nucleotidase, 3′-phosphoadenylylsulfate 3′-phosphatase, and 3′(2′),5′-bisphosphonucleoside 3′(2′)-phosphohydrolase.
-This enzyme participates in sulfur metabolism.